wisniewskikr/spring-boot-rest/README.md

 This is example project of usage Spring Boot + Rest.
 This is the simplest possible application return "Hello World" + name.
 It shows how basic authentication works.

+Entry Point handles application when user should be logged but he is not.
+This is not login error but lack of login.

 USAGE